Model-robust and efficient covariate adjustment for cluster-randomized experiments: Data applications

 \subsection{Results of data analysis}

-For each data set, we estimated the cluster-average and individual-average treatment effects on the difference scale, using the unadjusted estimator, generalized estimating equations, linear mixed models, and our proposed method with parametric working models and machine learning algorithms.
-We first set $M=N$ for each data analysis, corresponding to the source population analysis for WFHS and the enrolled population analysis for PPACT and ACTS.
+For each data set, we estimated the cluster-average and individual-average treatment effects on the difference scale, using the unadjusted estimator, GEE, linear mixed models, and our proposed method with parametric working models and machine learning algorithms.
+We first set $M=N$ for each study, corresponding to the source population analysis for WFHS and the enrolled population analysis for PPACT and ACTS.
 For each estimator, we reported the point estimates, 95\% confidence interval based on $t$-distribution, and proportion variance reduction compared to the unadjusted estimator (PVR).

 Table~\ref{tab:full-data-analysis} summarizes the results of our data analyses.
-Across all studies and both estimands, the unadjusted analysis has the widest confidence interval, and covariate adjustment can bring variance reduction as high as 65\%.
-While weighted g-computation estimators have higher PVR than our proposed estimators in WFHS and PPACT for estimating the cluster-average treatment effect, they may be biased since the cluster size can be informative for the outcome, thereby violating Assumption~\ref{asp:4}; in contrast, our proposed methods can remove such bias and are hence more reliable.
+Across all studies and both estimands, the unadjusted analysis has the widest confidence interval, and covariate adjustment can offer variance reduction as high as 65\%.
+While the weighted g-computation estimators have higher PVR than our proposed estimators in WFHS and PPACT for estimating the cluster-average treatment effect, they may be biased since Assumption~\ref{asp: rand_sampling} is violated under $M=N$; in contrast, our proposed methods can remove such bias and are hence more reliable.
 In the analysis of these three cluster-randomized experiments, machine learning algorithms did not show an apparent advantage over parametric working models.